lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 15. Functions

-Once names are clear, functions should stay focused enough that their purpose can be understood without tracing several unrelated operations.
-Each Lily function should have one clear responsibility and should be easy to describe in one sentence.
+Once naming is clear, functions should remain focused enough that their purpose can be understood without tracing several unrelated operations or hidden state changes.
+Each Lily function should have a defined responsibility, a visible execution path, and behavior that can be explained clearly in a short description.

 ##### Preferred separation